javascript-tutorial/en.javascript.info/1-js/4-data-types/01-object/article.md

 alert( user[key] ); // John (if enter "name")
 ```

-Square brackets also can be used in an object literal.
+### Computed properties

-That's called a *computed property*:
+*Computed properties* are square brackets used inside an object literal:

 ```js run
 let fruit = prompt("Which fruit to buy?", "apple");